mattmatuszak/no-regrets-mp3-processing/readme.md

 ###To follow the above process, we need to setup our server correctly, so here we go (assuming you are running ubuntu server):

 ####Note: I've containerized this app with docker to reduce most of the config below, but no time to update the instructions below.
-When I get a chance before Feb 4, 2017, I will.
+When I get a chance before Feb 3, 2018, I will.

+Few notes about the containerized app:

+1. view the Dockerfile
+1. the image is available on [matt matuszak docker hub](https://hub.docker.com/r/mattmatuszak/nr-mp3-processing)
+1. you can build the app locally using the build.sh
+1. you can run the app locally by using the run.sh

+Rest of the notes...

 - [Lame Setup Reference](http://wiki.audacityteam.org/wiki/Lame_Installation)<br />
 ```